Nightmare Fuel: The Legend of Korra

 - Just the image of Vaatu reaching inside Korra, blinding her and blocking her airways, and indelicately ripping out Raava, coupled with Unalaq's Slasher Smile throughout the whole scene as he viciously whips Raava to death - onscreen, no less!

 - And Korra can feel every single strike, but not the physical pain oh no; she feels every single connection to the past Avatars being severed from her!

 A Breath of Fresh Air

-After locking his (several) guards in his cell, he mockingly says they should be careful with the (single, small) bowl of rice, because the next guard shift comes in three weeks.
+- After locking his (several) guards in his cell, he mockingly says they should be careful with the (single, small) bowl of rice, because the next guard shift comes in three weeks.
 This show is no stranger to a Knight of Cerebus and lots of Fridge Horror related to the supposedly non-lethal incapacitations various characters perform, but there's nothing fridge about this instance.
 Hearing a horrible death spelled out so coldly and clearly in the very first episode of the new season really is quite shocking, even for those who've seen Amon and Unalaq at their worst.
 Of course, Fridge Logic sets in when you realize the same benders who can open the cell are the ones inside.

 - One of them didn't walk away from that.
 Ghazan hit him with one of the shuriken.
 His body is motionless as soon as it hits the floor, and everything above his waist is cut off in the shot.
 He probably endured some pretty horrific burns, and it's likely he was killed near instantly.
 Looking closely at the moment of impact gives even more credence to this idea, as blood is visible for a split second after each strike.

 In Harm's Way